 yt=Zxt+b∙dt+et,

 where yt is the vector of observed states at time t, and the residual error terms et are assumed to be drawn from a univariate or multivariate normal distribution.
-Though the covariance matrix of wt is generally fixed (Zuur et al. 2003), the covariance matrix of et can be structured; variances may be shared or not across time series, and off diagonal elements may be estimated.
+Though the covariance matrix of wt is generally fixed [39], the covariance matrix of et can be structured; variances may be shared or not across time series, and off diagonal elements may be estimated.
 The parameter vector b represents optional estimated coefficients relating covariates dt to the observed response.
 In the context of our DFA modeling, we included climate variables as dt in models where the biological observations were used as the response yt.

 Because we implemented the DFA model in a Bayesian setting, we were able to extend this model to include additional features.
-First, to include extreme events, we relaxed the assumption about process errors wt being drawn from a normal distribution and used a multivariate Student-t distribution (MVT) instead (Anderson and Ward 2019).
-We also modified the process equation to consider an optional vector of AR(1) coefficients ϕ on the latent trends. xt=ϕxt-1+wt-1 (Ward et al. 2019).
+First, to include extreme events, we relaxed the assumption about process errors wt being drawn from a normal distribution and used a multivariate Student-t distribution (MVT) instead [55].
+We also modified the process equation to consider an optional vector of AR(1) coefficients ϕ on the latent trends. xt=ϕxt-1+wt-1 [40].
 A final modification of the conventional DFA model is that for some models, process variances can be estimated rather than fixed at 1 (maximum likelihood approaches generally use this constraint for identifiability).
-As implemented in Stan (Stan Development Team 2016, Hoffman and Gelman 2014, Carpenter et al. 2017), we conducted estimation with three chains, with a warm-up of 2000 samples, followed by 2000 iterations.
-We used the split-chain potential scale reduction factor (Gelman and Rubin 1992, Gelman et al. 2013) to assess convergence (Rhat < 1.05).
-Code to replicate these analyses is deployed as an R package on CRAN (‘bayesdfa’, Ward et al. 2020) and our public Github repository, https://github.com/fate-ewi/bayesdfa.
+As implemented in Stan [51,56,57], we conducted estimation with three chains, with a warm-up of 2000 samples, followed by 2000 iterations.
+We used the split-chain potential scale reduction factor [58,59] to assess convergence (Rhat < 1.05).
+Code to replicate these analyses is deployed as an R package on CRAN (‘bayesdfa’) [53] and our public GitHub repository, https://github.com/fate-ewi/bayesdfa.

 Models structure optimization

 We ran the DFA on climate datasets (1981–2017) and biological datasets (1951–2017) across the southern and central regions of the California Current combined.
 Running the analysis at this spatial scale allowed us to capture the broader community response to climate perturbations, compared to running models on each multivariate dataset independently (e.g., time series from a single survey).
 There are a number of ways to evaluate predictive accuracy of these models.
 The commonly used Leave-One-Out Cross-Validation (LOO-CV), for example holds each observation out in turn and predictions are made from the remaining data.
 As our focus was on the temporal nature of the data and forecasting component, we implemented a variant of k-fold cross validation and treated individual years as unique ‘folds’.
-Because our objectives involved evaluating these models for future predictions, we implemented the Leave-Future-Out Cross Validation Information Criterion (LFO-CV, Bürkner et al. 2020).
+Because our objectives involved evaluating these models for future predictions, we implemented the Leave-Future-Out Cross Validation Information Criterion (LFO-CV) [60].
 We used this approach to identify data support for (1) the number of latent DFA trends (n = 1-3), (2) first-order autoregressive AR(1) coefficients on the trends (ϕ estimated with a Normal(0,1) prior), (3) Student-t deviations (i.e., evidence of extreme events, using a prior on the MVT degrees of freedom parameter, ν, of ν ~ Gamma(2, 0.1)), and (4) a fixed versus estimated trend variance (using a prior on the standard deviation, σw, of σw~Normal(0,1)).